joshuathompson/baton/README.md

 ## Setup
 Use the `baton auth` command to perform an initial setup.
 The command will take you through the process but you will need to login to the [Spotify API dashboard](https://beta.developer.spotify.com/dashboard/login), create an app, and set it up with a redirect URL of http://localhost:15298/callback.

+This process will generate a long-lasting refresh token and ideally will never have to be repeated.

 ## Usage

 ### CLI Commands